PAIDiPaidThis.com

 Consumer unit replacement cost: fuse board change UK

-Swapping an old fuse board for a modern consumer unit is a common upgrade, often prompted by a safety concern or a home sale.
-It is a smaller job than a rewire, but the price still moves with the number of circuits and any faults found along the way.
-The real prices below come from actual prices to give you a realistic yardstick.
+Swapping an old fuse board for a modern consumer unit is a common upgrade, often prompted by a safety concern, an insurance requirement or a home sale.
+It is a smaller job than a rewire, but the price still moves with the number of circuits and any faults found once the electrician starts testing.
+The real prices below come from actual jobs, not list prices, so you have a realistic yardstick before you book anyone.

 The quick version

-- A consumer unit change is far cheaper than a full rewire but still needs a registered electrician.
+• A consumer unit change is far cheaper than a full rewire but still needs a registered electrician, not a general handyman.

-- The work must meet Part P building regulations and comes with testing and a certificate.
+• The work must meet Part P building regulations and comes with testing and a certificate you should keep for life.

-- The number of circuits and whether extra protective devices are needed affects the price.
+• The number of circuits and whether extra RCD or RCBO protection is needed both move the price.

-- If testing uncovers faults in the existing wiring, putting them right adds to the cost.
+• If testing uncovers faults in the existing wiring, putting them right adds to the cost, sometimes significantly.

 What people actually paid